Guide to Sales Tax

 Do all states have sales tax?

 All but five states currently have sales taxes.
-The five states without sales tax include Alaska, Delaware, Montana, New Hampshire, and Oregon.
+The five states without sales tax are Alaska, Delaware, Montana, New Hampshire, and Oregon.
 In Alaska, however, local municipalities can charge a sales tax.

 Are states with zero sales tax cheaper?

-States with zero sales taxes may seem cheaper on the surface, but to get a full picture, it’s important to look at the state’s income taxes, property taxes, and overall cost of living.
-For example, Oregon has no sales tax, but it has the fourth-highest income tax rate.
+States with zero sales taxes might appear to be cheaper, but to get a full picture, it’s important to look at the state’s income taxes, property taxes, and overall cost of living.
+For example, Oregon has no sales tax, but it currently has the sixth highest income tax rate in the nation.
+And Alaska has one of the highest costs of living in the U.S.

 What is the purpose of sales tax?

-States and localities rely on sales taxes to fund services for the public.
-This might include supporting police and fire departments, parks and recreation, libraries, schools, and infrastructure.
+States and localities rely on sales taxes to fund public services.
+This can include supporting police and fire departments, parks and recreation, libraries, schools, and infrastructure like roads.

 Photo credit: iStock/pixdeluxe